Central American Migrants Arrive At U.S. Border To An Uncertain Future

 Migrants seeking asylum in the U.S. are often detained, then released while their asylum claims is processed.
 This procedure has been dubbed by critics of immigration as "catch and release."

 If members of the caravan are detained and released, some activists across the country are offering a place to stay while the migrants await a decision on their asylum.
-This includes Grace Aheron with the network Showing Up For Racial Justice.
-She shares a house with four other members in Charlottesville, Va., and felt compelled to help.
+This includes Grace Aheron, with the network Showing Up For Racial Justice, which is organizing hosts.
+She shares a house with four other SURJ members in Charlottesville, Va., and they felt compelled to help.

-"Many of us have connections to immigration," Aheron says.
+"Many of us have connections to immigration," Aheron told NPR's Camila Domonoske.
 "It felt like the least we could do ... to give these people that are coming from such incredibly intense and violent situations a soft place to land in the U.S."

+But, she says, there's no guarantee anyone will make it out of detention.